-A. Community Policing/Community Partnerships Required Minimum Hours: 2
+A. Community Policing

-General Learning Goal: The student will develop a working definition of community policing and the necessary elements for implementation of community policing practice and philosophy.
+General Learning Goal: The student will learn about community policing and the necessary elements for implementation of community policing practice and philosophy.
 The student will recognize community partnerships as an integral component in community policing and problem solving.

-- 1. The student will compare and contrast community policing with historical policing models and identify the merits of each. - 2.
-The student will define community policing, identifying core components, and evaluate the effectiveness of community policing philosophies and strategies on crime and disorder. - 3.
-The student will analyze roles of the organization and the line officer in community policing. - 4.
-The student will identify the benefits and collaboration fundamentals for community government, and police reducing crime and disorder. - 5.
+- 1. The student will define community policing, identifying core components, and evaluate the effectiveness of community policing philosophies and strategies to reduce crime and disorder. - 2.
+The student will analyze roles of the organization and the line officer in community policing. - 3.
 The student will identify how to build and sustain productive partnerships for problem solving.